KdogDevs/shift2stream-website/README.md

 A GitHub Actions workflow is set up to sync the `dev` branch with the `main` branch.
 This ensures that all changes are staged in the `dev` branch before being merged into the `main` branch.
 The workflow is defined in `.github/workflows/sync-dev-main.yml`.

+### Permissions Settings for GitHub Actions Workflows

+To adhere to the principle of least privilege, the following permissions settings have been applied to the GitHub Actions workflows:

+- The `.github/workflows/release.yml` workflow specifies `permissions: contents: read, issues: write`.
+- The `.github/workflows/sync-dev-main.yml` workflow specifies `permissions: contents: read, pull-requests: write`.

 ## Contribution Instructions

 To contribute to this repository, please follow these steps: